 New Zealand has a self-sustaining economy and is one of the best destinations for highly professional migrants.
 The average minimum wage for workers is $10.10 per hour.
 Therefore all employers are obliged to pay workers this amount or slightly above the range.
 The country enjoys a slightly better ranking compared to other European countries because the cost of living and taxation is relatively low.

-The United Kingdom consists of a number of independent states united and centrally organized under a monarchial system of governance under the Queen of England.
-The minimum wage in the UK is quite complex, as it can be subdivided into several age grades.
+The United Kingdom consists of several independent states united and centrally organized under a monarchial system of governance under the Queen of England.
+The minimum wage in the UK is quite complex, as it includes several age groups.
 Workers who are 19 years and above enjoy a minimum wage of $4.37 per hour in their first year of service.
 Apprentices who are between the ages grade of 16-18 years also enjoy that rate.
 Employees below the age of 18 have a fixed minimum wage of $5.05 per hour.
 Workers within the age grade of 18-20 enjoy a minimum wage of $6.99 per hour.
 Consequently, workers within the age grade of 21-24 years have a minimum wage of $8.80 per hour.
 All employees above 25 years receive an hourly minimum wage of $9.36.

 Recommended Video – Top 10 African Countries With Highest Paying Jobs

-Canada sets the world record as the 10th best country with the highest minimum wage.
+Canada sets the world record as the 10th-best country with the highest minimum wage.
 It is one of the most developed countries in North America.
-Canada is a member state of the Common Wealth and is highly endowed with Natural resources.
+Canada is a member state of the Common Wealth and has lots of Natural resources.

-Asides from political stability, Canada is recognized as one of the best study destinations for international students.
-Canadian employees are rewarded handsomely.
+Aside from political stability, Canada is one of the best study destinations for international students.
+Canadian employees also receive handsome renumeration.
 As of January 1, 2016, the standard minimum wage in Canada varies from C$10.85 TO C$14 per hour.
 However, every Canadian province decides the actual minimum wage it pays workers.
 This is the main reason why Canada has a variable minimum wage.
-Every employer and government agency is obliged to pay the standard minimum wage set by the government.
+Every employer and government agency is to pay the standard minimum wage set by the government.

 There you have them,” the Top 10 countries with the highest minimum wage in the World.”
 Leave a comment below to let us know if this post was helpful